 Jallianwala Bagh Massacre, Rowlatt Act, and Montagu–Chelmsford Reforms – 1919

 1919 represented a watershed moment in the Indian Independence Movement.

-On Thursday the 13th August, thousands of students across the country received the most important results in their academic lives.
-I was one of these students.
-I remember struggling to sleep the night before, perturbed by what daylight would bring.
+On Thursday, the 13th of August, thousands of students across the country received the most important results in their academic lives.
 And in a year like no other, this results day would be like no other.